Mwrightvet/node-employee-management/README.md

 ```

 ## Contributing
-Contributions are welcome!
+Contributions are welcome.
 If you find any issues or have suggestions for improvements, please submit a pull request.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)